Norton Sports Health Training Programclick here to register

 Thinking of running the miniMarathon or Marathon in April?
 Norton Sports Health recommends you always consult with your physician before beginning any new exercise routine.
 A clean bill of health is key in training successfully.
 To find a doctor visit NortonHealthcare.com/PrimaryCare, or call (502) 629-1234.

 Are you healthy enough to start training for the race?
-Watch the video below with Norton Sports Health’s Jeffrey S. Stephenson, M.D., Medical Co-director of the Kentucky Derby Festival’s training program, to see why it’s so important to check with your doctor first.
+Watch this video with Norton Sports Health’s Jeffrey S. Stephenson, M.D., Medical Co-director of the Kentucky Derby Festival’s training program, to see why it’s so important to check with your doctor first.

 What is the Norton Sports Health Training Program?